kiharalab/DeepMainMast/README.md

 ### Google Colab: https://colab.research.google.com/github/kiharalab/DeepMainMast/blob/main/DeepMainMast.ipynb
 <details>
    Step-by-step instructions are available.
 For free user, colab has 4-hour running time limit and may not work for large structures (>=1000 residues).
+Limited by redistribution constraints, only Ca tracing is available here
 </details>

 ### Code Ocean: https://codeocean.com/capsule/0749800
 <details>
    Free online platform for easy usage.
 For academic users, CodeOcean has 10-hour running time limit per month.
+Limited by redistribution constraints, only Ca tracing is available here
 </details>

 ### Local installation with source code at Github